decal/githose/doc/FAQ.md

   * `githose` was developed in the [Kali](https://kali.org/) Linux distribution which is a fork of [Debian](https://debian.org/)
   * MSI GT72 2QE Dominator Pro laptop with an Intel Core i7 running at ~5K BogoMIPS
   * GNU bash, version 4.4.11(1)-release (x86_64-pc-linux-gnu)
-  * GNU parallel 20161222
+  * git version 2.7.4
   * Currently maintained in WSL ([Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about "Bash on Ubuntu on Windows - About"))

 3. Which platforms should `githose` properly operate under?

-  * Just about any Linux distribution with the Bourne Again Shell..
+  * Just about any Linux distribution with the Bourne Again Shell and git installed

 4. How do I report bugs?
   * Send an e-mail message to: **[decal (AT) sdf {D0T} org]** with Subject line: